benigne811/kigali_directory_app/README.md

 ## Overview

 The Kigali Directory App is a mobile application developed using **Flutter** and **Firebase**.
-The purpose of the application is to allow users to discover, manage, and explore local listings such as businesses, services, or places in Kigali.
+The application allows users to discover and manage listings such as businesses, services, or places in Kigali.

-The app allows authenticated users to create, view, edit, and delete listings while also displaying locations on an embedded map.
+Users can browse listings, create their own listings, view locations on a map, and manage their account.

 ---

 # Features

 ## 1. User Authentication
-The application uses Firebase Authentication to manage user accounts.
+The app uses Firebase Authentication to manage users.

 Users can:
-- Register with an email and password
+- Register with email and password
 - Log in with existing credentials
 - Log out of the application
-- Simulate email verification during account creation
+- Simulate email verification during signup

-Authentication ensures that only logged-in users can access the main features of the application.

 ---

 ## 2. Directory / Browse Listings
-The directory screen displays all available listings stored in the Firestore database.
+Users can browse all available listings stored in Firestore.

-Users can:
+Features include:
-- View a list of available listings
+- Viewing available listings
-- Open a listing to view its details
-- Search listings by name
+- Searching listings by name
-- Filter listings by category
+- Filtering listings by category
+- Opening listings to see detailed information

 ---

 ## 3. My Listings
-Authenticated users can manage their own listings.
+Users can manage listings they created.

 Users can:
 - Create new listings
 - Edit existing listings
 - Delete listings
-- View only listings created by their account
+- View only listings created by them

 ---

 ## 4. Map View
-The application integrates **Google Maps** to display listing locations.
+The application integrates Google Maps to display listing locations.

 Users can:
-- View the location of a listing on a map
+- View listing locations on the map
-- Launch navigation directions to the location
+- Navigate to the location

 ---

 ## 5. Listing Details
-Each listing contains detailed information including:
+Each listing includes:

 - Title
 - Description
 - Category
-- Location
+- Location (latitude and longitude)
-- Owner information
+- Creator information

-Users can open a listing to see the full details and map location.

 ---

 ## 6. Settings Screen
-The settings screen displays user account information and app preferences.
+The settings screen includes:

-It includes:

-- Authenticated user email
+- User account information
 - Logout functionality
-- Location-based notification toggle (simulated locally)
+- Notification toggle for location alerts

-The notification toggle allows the user to enable or disable location-based alerts.

 ---